nickmvincent/data_napkin_math/README.md

 - **Contribute to collaborative "peer production"**: Help us improve our inputs and scenarios!
 In the spirit of Wikipedia and open-source software, we want anyone to be able to contriubte data or debate and contest certain assumptions.
 The inputs for the website are loaded from a YAML file in the project GitHub repository: you can suggest additions and changes via GitHub or Google Drive.

 ## Contributing
-There are three ways to contribute to the data and assumptions underlying the Data Napkin Math Project.
-We present them in order of how much "friction" is involved for a given kind of contribution.
+There are three ways to contribute to the data and assumptions underlying the Data Napkin Math Project

-1. (Very low friction) **Note or Issue**: Just send us a note (email, social media DM, etc. -- as of Nov 25, 2024, the best person to contact is [Nick Vincent](https://bsky.app/profile/nickmvincent.bsky.social)) or open a GitHub [Issue](https://github.com/nickmvincent/data_napkin_math/issues) with your thoughts.
+1. Google Form: Submit suggestions via a Google form [here](https://forms.gle/5AB1gK99fdbSFeMx7).
-2. (Low friction) **Google Drive Comments**: If you prefer, you can leave suggestions or feedback directly in our [public Google Drive folder (comment link)](https://drive.google.com/drive/folders/1_UKI4KXKeItuDDCmOtxx8cgmoh3weui5?usp=sharing).
-At this link, you can find copies of the inputs and scenarios in both CSV (Google Sheet) and Markdown (Google Doc) format.
-Take your pick of what feels easier to leave comments in!
+2. Open a GitHub Issue [here](https://github.com/nickmvincent/data_napkin_math/issues) with your thoughts.
-3. (The most friction, but greatly appreciated) **Pull Requests via GitHub**: Edit the `data/inputs.yaml` file and/or `./scenarios.js`, run `node test` to validate that your edits meet the schema requirements and that you calculations are runnable, and then submit your changes as Pull Request.
+2.  **Pull Requests via GitHub**: Edit or add files to the `data` directory run `node src/buildSite.ts` to validate that your edits meet the schema requirements and that you calculations are runnable, and then submit your changes as Pull Request.

 For detailed guidelines, see the [Contributor Guide](https://github.com/nickmvincent/data_napkin_math/wiki/Contributor-Guide) in the [Wiki](https://github.com/nickmvincent/data_napkin_math/wiki).